Republican Voter Suppression Efforts Are Targeting Minorities, Journalist Says

 On why the census matters

 The census is basically the DNA for our democracy.
 It is the baseline for which so many things are done.
-The census determines how $675 billion dollars is distributed to states and localities.
+The census determines how $675 billion is distributed to states and localities.
 The census determines how legislative districts are drawn.
-The census determines the composition of the electoral college.
+The census determines the composition of the Electoral College.

 So if this question about citizenship is added to the census, places like California and New York and Texas — which actually, funnily enough, is a red state — they could receive fewer members of Congress, they could have less influence in the Electoral College, they could have less money going to their states.
 And then places like Kansas, where there are fewer immigrants, where it's a lot whiter and more Republican, they're going to have more political power if this question about citizenship is added to the census like Kris Kobach wants.